 2) to make bad trouble worse.

-Against One’s Better Judgment – if we do something against our better judgment, then we don’t believe it’s a right thing to do.
+Against One’s Better Judgement – If we do something against our better judgement, then we don’t believe it’s a right thing to do.

-Ex: I let my son drive my car against my better judgment.
+Ex: I let my son drive my car, against my better judgement.

-Ex: I came down with flu last week but I’m alive and kicking now.
+I came down with flu last week but I’m alive and well now.

 Apple of discord – something that causes unhappiness due to envy or contention.

 Ex: They are attracted to the same person and that is the apple of discord between them.